-From humble beach shacks to high-end dining establishments, the food scene in the Caribbean is among the most exciting in the world.
+From humble beach shacks to high-end dining, the food scene in the Caribbean is among the most exciting in the world.
 With this in mind, YachtCharterFleet rounds up six of the best Caribbean islands for culinary adventures aboard a luxury charter yacht.

 A melting pot of cultures – from European and American to Asian and Middle Eastern – the Caribbean offers a vibrant, varied and flavour-packed cuisine, enhanced by freshly caught seafood, tropical fruits plucked straight from the vine and scores of tantalizing spices.

 Home-grown specialities and far-flung influences set each island apart and, whether after classical fine dining or a street food snack, the region has it covered.

 To help plan your next charter vacation, here is YachtCharterFleet’s guide to six of the best Caribbean islands for food-lovers to discover by superyacht.

 1. PUERTO RICO

 Puerto Rico has been carving out a reputation for itself as the culinary capital of the Caribbean in recent years and, combining Spanish, American and First Nation influences, its ever-evolving food scene is unlike any other in the region.

 Pork and peppers feature heavily on dinner plates throughout the island, with roast pig on a spit a particular favourite.
 But yacht-goers after a more exclusive dining experience will not be disappointed with the choice of first-rate restaurants in the capital city of San Juan.

 Spearheaded by Michelin-starred chef Juan Jose Cuevas, 1919 Restaurant offers contemporary fine dining with locally sourced produce while award-winning Augusto’s Cuisine is popular among the city’s elite and Santaella serves up modern Puerto Rican fare in industrial-chic surrounds.